-At the start of the COVID-19 emergency, the Company successfully activated the Business Continuity Plan aimed at ensuring employees' health and safety, with most employees working remotely during the breakout.
-The business activities did not experience any operational slowdown as a result of most employees working remotely and with all the key service providers, including policy administrator, fund administrator and IT, operating efficiently while they themselves are working remotely too.
-The Board of Directors and the senior management are monitoring developments in order to seek to ensure continuity of essential consumers services.
+At the start of the Covid-19 outbreak, the Company successfully activated the Business Continuity Plan aimed at protecting employees' health and safety, with almost all employees working remotely during the breakout.
+The business activities did not experience any operational slowdown as a result of most employees working remotely and with all the key service providers, including the policy administrator and fund administrator, operating efficiently whilst working remotely too.